 - If you wish to show at the State Fair, please be sure to read the requirements and entry deadlines in the state fair entry section on the Purdue 4-H state website. - https://extension.purdue.edu/4-H/about/policies-and-procedures/6-state-fair-terms-andconditions.html - All livestock are required to be identified correctly with USDA approved identification to exhibit at the State Fair. - Only animals who are properly identified through Indiana 4-H Online by May 15th are eligible for entry in the State Fair 4-H Beef Cattle Show. - DNA hair samples are required to be turned into the County Extension Office by May 15. - State Fair class entries can be found at indianastatefair.com/p/state-fair/competitions-contests/

 Release:

-The first opportunity for release will be at the end of the Swine Show on Tuesday, June 25th for non-auction animals until 8AM Wednesday, June 26th.
-No animals can leave during the day on Wednesday until after the Large Animal Master Showman competition is complete.
+The first opportunity for release will be at the end of the Swine Show on Tuesday, June 24th for non-auction animals until 9AM Wednesday, June 25th.